 Our Office Coordinator should be your first contact for general questions about your program, pre-requisites, and time-conflicts.

 If you have issues with individual courses, the first line of questions should be to your instructor.
 If there are issues that cannot be resolved with your instructor, the undergraduate chair will be a resource person for you to contact.
 Dwight Makaroff is your undergraduate chair for the 2020-2021 year.

 Many of your graduation and regular program questions should be addressed to the Undergraduate Students Office in your college.
 Check the website of your college for contact information.

 The Graduate Program Assistant, Sophie Findlay, should be your first point of contact with regards to the graduate program in our department.
-She is hosting virtual office hours on zoom this year for graduate students.
-Stop in using these links:

 If there are issues that can't be resolved by the Graduate Program Assistant, you may be directed to the Graduate Chair.
 Ian McQuillan is your Graduate Chair for the 2020-2021 year.
 The Graduate Chair oversees everything to do with the graduate program, including admissions, funding and scholarships, supervisor/student relationships, and teaching assistantships.

 Our Computer Science Professional Internship Program is a formally recognized program at the University of Saskatchewan.
 Admissions to the program take place every September for students beginning the third year of their degree.
 If you have questions about eligibility or program requirements, contact our Internship Coordinator, Ellen Redlick.

 MiscellaneousIf you're looking for help with something we haven't mentioned yet, you can contact our main office.
 Our Office Coordinator will be happy to direct your question to the appropriate people.

 You can now request a class override through JIRA.
 This online form can be used to request to override certain class restrictions including: